zooldk/large-scale-xmpp/README.md

 ## Knowing your application

--what stanzas will your app send the most?
+* what stanzas will your app send the most?
-	-presence
+	* presence
-	-iq (buddy list) server should support roster versioning -message
+	* iq (buddy list) server should support roster versioning
+	* message
--which transport will the client use?
-(TCP, BOSH, Websockets) -client mobility? (is it a mobile app?.. network changes might have something to say) -components for business logic.. remember to scale those as well -muc
+* which transport will the client use?
+(TCP, BOSH, Websockets)
+* client mobility? (is it a mobile app?.. network changes might have something to say)
--pub/sub
+* components for business logic.. remember to scale those as well
+* muc
+* pub/sub
--off line storage (linmit the size.. it could grow enormously!)
+* off line storage (linmit the size.. it could grow enormously!)

 * is your XMPP public for registering for users? abuse/attacks easier
 * is your XMPP public and have anonymous logins?